prettier/prettier-browser-extension/README.md

 ### Known Issues

-- Formatting via context menu is supported in firefox only
+- ContextMenu will be shown on all editable fields, but will work only on textarea
 - Elements present inside iframe can't be formatted

 ## Help